 So many people ask this, so I thought I'd post this explanation.
-I have also published a more detailed BLOG site about the Magic of Wool.
+I have also published a more detailed BLOG site about the my nappies and about wool.

 Wool is absorbent, but absorbs very slowly.
 Because of the body heat of your baby, and the warmth of the wool, it also evaporates, and with a well lanolised cover, this happens at the same rate as it absorbs.